amiaopensource/av-python-carpentry/_episodes/05-movetranscode.md

 ## Moving Files

-Unfortunately, when we review the folders where those service files live, it looks like they're all located in [BagIt](https://en.wikipedia.org/wiki/BagIt) bags.
+When we review the folders where those service files live, it looks like they're all located in [BagIt](https://en.wikipedia.org/wiki/BagIt) bags.
-Moving the files out of the bags would render the bags invalid.
+Because bags have multiple mechanisms to track the fixity of their contents, we don't want to change their contents if we don't have to.
-To avoid that issue, we can make a copy of those service files.
+For this case, we can make copies of the existing service files.

 For any kind of local file moving or copying, the `shutil` module is a good starting point.
 Let's import that.